 Getting Around Los Angeles Without a Car can prove problematic.
 Due to the large distances Taxi’s can be expensive, and Due to the, at times, horrendous traffic, buses can be long boring treks.
 Walking, for the most part, is certainly out, so let’s take a detailed view of your options:

 Los Angeles Metro Rail system is one option for getting around without a car.
-It’s relatively cheap, safe, fast and will get you to most places you want to go to.
+It’s relatively cheap, safe, fast, and will get you to most places you want to go to.
 On the face of it a great option.
 The problem?
-It never really seems to go where we want it too.
+It never really seems to go where we want it to.
 Well not directly anyway.
 Most destinations will require at least one change. the exception?
 Downtown.
 And that’s the problem.

 The System is designed to move people in and out of the downtown business district at very busy times really quickly, and it does this brilliantly.
 While this is great for the City, and after all that’s why it was built, it doesn’t always help the tourist. for example, getting from the airport will require a trip into downtown first then a transfer to another line out to your destination.
 It’s hardly ideal just after landing.
 Beverly Hills is not served at all (I guess the residents of here are unfussed about metro travel ?).
 Santa Monica and Hollywood also require a transfer should you wish to travel between.
 Of course, if you are heading downtown it’s pretty perfect.